 Distance: 22km loop

-One of the most well-known day hikes in KNP, slow the pace down to extend the hike and spend a night under the stars in the mountains.
+The Main Range Loop is one of the most well-known day hikes in Kosciuszko.
+Slow the pace down to extend the hike and spend a night under the stars in the mountains.

 Starting from Charlottes Pass car park, head in either direction on the Main Range Track and enjoy the glacial lakes across the roof of Australia.
 Nestled between Australia’s two highest peaks, Mount Kosciuszko and Mount Townsend, is a beautiful campsite called Wilkinson’s Creek.